TemKaa1337/container/README.md

 - all classes for now are singletons, option with instantiating classes multiple times will be added later.
 - if you have type hinted some class in class arguments, which is neither in `include` and `exclude` sections, it will also be autowired.

-##### Here are some TODOs:
-- todos

 ##### Here are some improvements which will be implemented later:
+- refactoring
+- add singleton (both from attributes and config) (autowire attribute with true/false for autowiring and issingleton)
+- add decorator (both from attributes and config)
+- add option for binding objects through config and by attribute
+- add env variable processors (allow casting env variable to enums, strings, floats etc.)
+- add option to import config from another config
+- add Required attribute (to inject dependencies in methods)
 - reflection caching
 - container compiling into cache (+ clearing that cache)
-- add decorator (both from attributes and config)
-- add singleton (both from attributes and config)
-- add global var bindings in config (variable name and value which will be bound everywhere with same name)
-- add env variable processors (allow casting env variable to enums, strings, floats etc.)
-- refactoring